-You also can texture a model with Smart Texture: refer to Exercise: Texture a mesh with spherical images.
+You also can texture a model with Smart Texture: refer to Exercise: Texture a mesh with spherical images and edit mask.

 In addition to the camera position, the software needs to know which triangles have to be textured according to its visibility from the point of view.
 The problem is that the definition of "visible" is not always clear because: